kbmcconnell/PersonalPrivacyGuide/README.md

 **Takeaway:** A VPN masks your IP address but can still be linked to you based on your online activity.
 This is why disabling things like tracking and third party cookies is useful.
 If anonymity is your goal, check out [The Hitchhiker’s Guide](https://anonymousplanet.org/guide.htmlw).

 ## Passwords
-For more detailed information, see CISA's [best practices guide](https://www.cisa.gov/secure-our-world/use-strong-passwords).
+For more information, see CISA's [best practices guide](https://www.cisa.gov/secure-our-world/use-strong-passwords).

 | Action | Priority | Explanation |
 | --- | --- | --- |